 seca – Swiss Private Equity & Corporate Finance Association

-Venturekick – kickstart your venture
+Venturekick – Kickstart your venture

 Technology transfer offers from Swiss universities